xenablgn/opus-2023-motor-experiment/README.md

 ### Overview

 This repository contains the code and data for analyzing the mechanisms of metacognitive processes involved in temporal error monitoring.
 Understanding how humans monitor and evaluate temporal errors is crucial for uncovering the mechanisms of metacognition, linking the fields of time perception and metacognition.
-This study investigates how different levels of motor variance influence temporal error monitoring outcomes, focusing on four key components:
+This study investigated how different levels of motor variance influenced temporal error monitoring outcomes, focusing on four key components:

 - **Time Perception (TP) Performance**
 - **Reaction Time (RT) Performance**